-It should be noted that balanced pension funds accounted for about 50% of market share based on AuM in 2017, where only four funds are offered.
-Active funds - for which the investment strategy allows more equity investments - are gaining market share (from 25% in 2011 to 36.6% in 2017).
-It should be noted that conservative funds have market share close to 0%.
+It should be noted that balanced pension funds accounted for about 34% of market share based on AuM in 2018, where only four funds are offered.
+Active funds - for which the investment strategy allows more equity investments - are gaining market share (from 25% in 2011 to 36.5% in 2018).
+Conservative funds due to the reclassification of one fund from balanced to conservative have market share of around 15% in 2018.

-On the other hand, the only closed pension fund, (which has only 5% of market share based on the number of participants) accounts for almost 15% of market share based on assets under management (data as of 2017), meaning that the closed pension fund has the highest level of accumulated assets per participant.
+On the other hand, the only closed pension fund, (which has only 5% of market share based on the number of participants) accounts for almost 14% of market share based on assets under management (data as of 2018), meaning that the closed pension fund has the highest level of accumulated assets per participant.
 However, considering the decreasing trend in market share during the last years, the number of participants is not increasing, and the closed pension fund serves a relatively matured market.

-The portfolio structure of Pillar III pension funds is presented in figure below.
+The portfolio structure of Pillar III pension funds is presented in the figure below.
 Generally, Pillar III pension funds invest predominantly into debt securities, bank deposits and UCITS funds.
 Direct investment into equities, real estate or other long-term riskier investment constitute for less than 1% of total portfolio.